Get results. Guaranteed.

 Jeffrey: Salt Lake City LSAT course instructor

-...you or your child succeed.
+...learned during 20 years as a Naval Officer with the unique expertise learned in one-on-one communication with peers and sailors as well as my five children, I can help you or your child succeed.
 A Bachelor's in Electrical Engineering, and a Math Minor help qualify me for tutoring in many subjects.
 My individualized tutoring methods also raised my step-son's Physics grade from a C to an A in one semester.
-I specialize in mathematics (basic arithmetic through calculus) but can help in many other subjects.
-Learning should be fun, but should also, at times, bring "Instant" results.
-I work to keep positive encouragement in...
+I specialize in mathematics (basic...

 Education & Certification